cloudify-cosmo/cloudify-manager/vagrant/README.md

 ## Preparing the Vagrant Machine ##

-The process of creating a new vagrant machine from the source code may take up to 20 minutes.
+The process of creating a new vagrant machine may take up to 20 minutes.

 ```
 git clone https://github.com/CloudifySource/cosmo-manager.git